 Mexico has responded with almost childish immaturity.
 According to Fox News:

 “Mexican officials have warned they’ll leave the NAFTA negotiating table if President Trump decides to trigger the 6-month process to withdraw from the trade pact.”

 This would, of course, be pointless.
 If Trump decides to withdraw, there will be no NAFTA to continue negotiating; walking away from something that doesn’t exist is no threat at all.

 Instead of looking at reasons why neighboring governments might be upset by changes in the status quo, we should be looking at bi-lateral Free Trade Agreements as nothing more than tools with which to get mutually beneficial deals cemented.
 The reality is that the majority of Americans, Mexicans, and Canadians would feel little impact if NAFTA just disappeared and were replaced with WTO regulations.

 Free Trade Agreements have become political pacts rather than economic ones.
 Both NAFTA and the E.U. were ostensibly touted as economic and commerce measures that had little to do with immigration.
 But experience and time have proven these goals unattainable at best and untrue at worst.

 Immigration is now at the forefront of many FTAs.
 They have become a method of dealing with overpopulation and struggling public services; with a one-way flow of humanity.

-President Trump tackling NAFTA is not just about business deals and the amount of American material in imported car parts, it is about having the ultimate right to control one’s borders and having the final decision reside within a nation’s sovereign government.We value your comments!
-Please weigh in on our comment section below.
+President Trump tackling NAFTA is not just about business deals and the amount of American material in imported car parts, it is about having the ultimate right to control one’s borders and having the final decision reside within a nation’s sovereign government.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com